Expertise

 What is more relevant in Bulgaria: fines from authorities or court proceedings such as claims for damages or injunctions?
 Can a trend be discerned for the coming years?

-Court proceedings are less common.
-This is most likely due to litigation costs, lengthy proceedings and a lack of established common/uniform judicial practice in this area.
+Court proceedings related to claims for damages are less common.
+This is most likely due to litigation costs, lengthy proceedings, as well as lack of established common/uniform judicial practice in this area.

-Based on how actively the CPDP pursues data protection infringements, it may be assumed that its role in enforcing the GDPR will continue to be crucial in the foreseeable future.
+Based on how actively the CPDP pursues data protection infringements, it can be assumed that its role in enforcing the GDPR will continue to be crucial in the foreseeable future.